CoursePark/NestHydrationJS/README.md

 Ids That Aren't First In Definition Properties
 ----------------------------------------------

-It is possible to specify an id column for mapping to objects instead of having it default to the first property of each object specified in the definition.
-If multiple properties for an object are specified to be ids only the first will be used.
+It is possible to specify the id columns for mapping to objects instead of having it default to the first property of each object specified in the definition.
+If multiple id properties for an object are specified, they will be treated as a composite key.

 ```javascript
 var NestHydrationJS = require('nesthydrationjs')();